-EBMs are electronic devices that print RRA certified invoices and send sales data to RRA in real-time.
-EBMs are not a type of tax, but help improve bookkeeping and Value Added Tax (VAT) collection.
-EBM invoices are required to be provided to consumers for every sales transaction by every VAT registered taxpayer.
+The Electronic Invoicing System (EIS) formerly known as EBM (Electronic Billing Machine) refers to various methods of printing RRA certified invoices and sending sales data to RRA in real-time.
+EIS is not a type of tax, but helps to improve bookkeeping and Value Added Tax (VAT) collection.
+EIS invoices are required to be provided to buyers for every sales transaction by every registered taxpayer.